The Path That Led to ArtPower

 An unplanned side road into decorative painting (that lasted 20 years) was interrupted by a request to do a kid's mural project for a local Colorado community arts center, and soon after, two more murals.
 (It was during this time that my husband and I started volunteering with the orphanage in Cozumel).
 When we ran out of walls, we moved into an unused theater room at the art center and uCreate Studio, a choice-based art studio for all ages was developed.
 I do this as a volunteer because I really believe in the power of art: that art can change things for the better, art can help you feel capable, and can put you on a new path.

 So here we are.
-My husband David and I have been coming to Cozumel for many years and we have been volunteering at an orphanage in San Miguel since 2012.
-I have been creating mural projects and the art sessions for the kids.
-David, an artist blacksmith, has been welding metal beds and security grilles for the orphanage homes.
+My husband David and I have been coming to Cozumel for many years and we volunteered at an Ciudad de Angeles orphanage in San Miguel 2012-2016 where I created mural projects and art sessions for the kids.
+David, an artist blacksmith, made metal beds and security grilles for the orphanage homes.
 Many of our friends and colleagues joined our efforts by donating money for materials and sending art supplies.
 We couldn't have done it without their help.
-Our love for the island and her people grew and we realized that we wanted to continue the work, have a greater impact and reach MORE of the community....so Art Power! was finally born.
+Our love for the island and her people grew and we realized that we wanted to continue the work, have a greater impact and reach MORE of the community....and in 2017 Art Power! was finally born.